Getting ready to launch a new website? These 13 ideas will help you generate hype around the announcement of your next website launch.

 - Don’t create a coming soon page, unless it’s a brand new website.
 If you’re launching a new website, creating a ‘coming soon’ page makes total sense.
-If you’re relaunching a website, putting up a ‘coming soon’ page can damage any SEO you’ve done.
+If you’re relaunching a website, putting up a ‘coming soon’ page can damage any SEO progress you’ve made.

 - Also, don’t forget that your website launch should be one element of a marketing strategy—it’s not your entire marketing strategy.
 We see too many people go big at launch thinking that effort will carry their business through the rest of its lifetime.
 Website launches are an opportunity, but it’s what happens after launch that really matters.

-With all that said, here are 13 ideas for generating some serious hype around your next website launch.
+With all that said, here are 13 ideas for generating some serious hype around the announcement of your next website launch.
 Many of these ideas can be used together, too!

 Share with industry friends and peers.